Save 15% on Onnit

 ---|---|---|

-Shipping from Revive is only free for orders of $150 or more.
-For orders under $150, UPS Ground is your only option, and it’s calculated at checkout.
+Shipping from Revive directly is only free for orders of $150 or more; for orders under $150, UPS Ground is your only option, and it’s calculated at checkout.
+Meanwhile, shipping from Amazon is free on orders over $35, so subscribing quarterly and buying three containers at a time would get you over the threshold.

 Revive only gives you 15 days to return a product, and it has to be unopened.
-No matter the situation, if Revive approves a return, your refund is only given as a gift card to use on its site.
-This is the weakest aspect of Revive’s service, as competitors like Onnit offer actual money-back guarantees that give you a chance to try the product before sending it back.
+If Revive approves a return, your refund is only given as a gift card to use on its site.
+This is the weakest aspect of Revive’s service, as competitors like Kaged offer actual money-back guarantees that give you a chance to try the product before sending it back.
+We hope to see Revive improve its customer service in the future to meet the standards set by competitors.
+It’s worth noting that Amazon lists Revive Glutamine as non-returnable, too, so going that route for more convenient returns isn’t an option.

 Best pre-workout

-Transparent Labs BCAA Glutamine Powder is our top pre-workout because it boosts your muscle-building potential by combining the power of glutamine with BCAAs.
-Those specific amino acids — leucine, isoleucine, and valine — have been shown to reduce muscle soreness after a workout and balance muscle protein synthesis against protein breakdown to ensure you maintain the muscle you have and increase the odds of building more.
+Transparent Labs BCAA Glutamine Powder is our top pre-workout because it boosts your muscle-building potential by combining the power of glutamine with leucine, isoleucine, and valine — BCAAs that have the potential to reduce muscle soreness after a workout and balance muscle protein synthesis against protein breakdown to ensure you maintain the muscle you have and increase the odds of building more.

-In addition to glutamine and BCAAs, the supplement also includes coconut water powder, which helps with hydration and electrolyte balance but also plays a role in kidney health.
-There is some evidence that amino acid supplementation can negatively impact the kidneys and even lead to the development of kidney stones.¹⁸ But coconut water powder has been shown to work against this.¹⁹ Rounding out the formula is vitamin C, which works hand-in-glove with glutamine’s gut support.
-While glutamine works to bolster and repair gut linings, vitamin C can help balance out the gut’s microbiome.²⁰
+The supplement also includes coconut water powder, which can help with hydration and electrolyte balance and may also play a role in kidney health.
+There’s some evidence that amino acid supplementation can negatively impact the kidneys and even lead to the development of kidney stones,20 but coconut water powder has shown potential to work against this.21 Rounding out the formula is vitamin C, which works hand-in-glove with glutamine’s gut support.
+While glutamine works to bolster and repair gut linings, vitamin C can help balance out the gut’s microbiome.22

-Transparent Labs is committed to providing comprehensive ingredient lists to consumers.
+Transparent Labs provides comprehensive ingredient lists to consumers.
 That’s why its ingredient breakdown includes specific measurements for its “other ingredients,” something we’ve yet to see from any competitor.

-Because it contains BCAAs, an unflavored version of Transparent Labs BCAA Glutamine would not be pleasant to drink, so the company provides four flavor options, more than any other product on this list:
+Transparent Labs BCAA Glutamine contains BCAAs, so an unflavored version wouldn’t be very pleasant to drink.
+Luckily, the company provides four flavor options, more than any other product on this list:

-We tried the fruit punch flavor, and it scored around the middle of the pack among other BCAA supplements.
+Our testers tried the tropical punch flavor, and it scored around the middle of the pack among other BCAA supplements.
 Compared to unflavored glutamine supplements, the added taste is a double-edged sword.
 On the one hand, you get a product that you can easily mix with water and enjoy before, during, or after a workout.
 On the other hand, your mixing options are more limited than they would be with unflavored glutamine.
-As for mixability, BCAA Glutamine blends well enough with water, though there is some slight settling out at the bottom of the glass after a while.
-This is mostly a result of its other ingredients; plain, unflavored glutamine tends to mix better with water.
+As for mixability, BCAA Glutamine blends well enough with water, though with slight settling out at the bottom of the glass after a while.
+This is mostly a result of its other ingredients; plain, unflavored glutamine tends to mix better with water, as our testers experienced with Revive.

 Cost | Cost per serving | Shipping | |